trevorrobertsjr/jtc/README.md

 Follow the instructions in the jtc-workshop/README.md file to learn how to run the workshop site locally.

-Message me on Slack if you have any questions.
+Message me on Slack or on [BlueSky](https://bsky.app/profile/trevorrobertsjr.bsky.social) if you have any questions.
 Thanks!